Click for more info!

 Sync Outlook contacts and calendar to Google.
 Your device automatically stays in sync.

 The HTC One was voted by AndroidCentral as the best Android phone money can buy as of August 2013.
-This is a bold statement because of the head-to-head competition with the most popular phone, Samsung Galaxy S4.
-Most reviews point to the sturdy build and feel thanks to an aluminum body and Gorilla Glass 2.
-The Super LCD with 468ppi ensures crisp reading and internet browsing, and a rich movie-viewing experience.
+This is a bold statement because of the head-to-head competition with the most popular Android phone, Samsung Galaxy S series.
+Most reviews point to the high-end build that HTC says is inspired by brands like Montblanc and Rolex.
+The anodized metal unibody and subtle gold veneer give the M9 a premium feel.

 The HTC One X is HTC's superphone for early 2012.
 Early benchmarks have shown that the HTC One X is twice as fast as any other phone currently available.
 The incredibly fast processor is augmented by a 4.7-inch 720p display (with a retina-busting 312 PPI).
 4G LTE data speeds and an 8 MP camera round out this amazing device.